-The informational infographic is distinguished by its above average use of text when compared to other types of infographics.
+The informational infographic is distinguished by its above-average use of text when compared to other types of infographics.
 The graphic may be enhanced by icons, shapes, colors, and other visual elements but overall, the emphasis is on the words.

 Timeline infographic depicts events or actions in chronological order.
 They are often used to demonstrate a product’s development, a historical trend, or an idea’s evolution.
 Timeline infographic makes use of icons, images, and graphic elements to put the point across.
 The timeline’s format may be vertical, horizontal, or winding.
 Vertical and winding timeline infographics are usually easier to read.
 A horizontal timeline infographic works best in posters, presentations, and environments where space is not a constraint.

 A pie chart infographic is one where the focus object is a pie chart.
-Whereas a pie charts infographic is technically a subset of a chart infographic, we assign it a distinct category given its widespread use.
+Whereas a pie chart infographic is technically a subset of a chart infographic, we assign it a distinct category given its widespread use.
 Pie charts are great for showing an item’s different components or how one value compares to several other values.

 How to infographic describes the steps involved in achieving a certain outcome.
-Examples of outcomes whose process could be portrayed using a how-to infographic include a product’s manufacture, an ISO certification, professional qualification, or a medical procedure.
-The definition of this type of infographic inherently implies that each step is usually a logical consequence of preceding ones.
+Examples of outcomes whose process could be portrayed using a how-to infographic include a product’s manufacture, an ISO certification, a professional qualification, or a medical procedure.
+The definition of this type of infographic inherently implies that each step is usually a logical consequence of the preceding ones.

 Process infographic is similar to a how-to infographic.
 The key distinction is that a process infographic depicts decision-making processes.
 Process infographics are also referred to as decision trees or flow charts.
 Each step is linked to the next with lines and directional arrows.
 Examples of situations where a process infographic may be applied include personality type determination, assembly line manufacturing, software programming, project planning, and process audit.

-A comparison infographic examines the similarities and differences between two or more products, locations, events, actions, ideas or individuals.
+A comparison infographic examines the similarities and differences between two or more products, locations, events, actions, ideas, or individuals.
 Examples of situations where this type of infographic may work include a comparison of Managers vs. Leaders, Insourcing vs. Outsourcing, or Past Strategy vs. Present Strategy.
 The comparison infographic creates contrast and helps identify the pros and cons of one item in the context of an alternative.
 The graphic will usually be split into two or more sections depending on the number of items being compared.

 A number infographic is recognizable by the emphasis on numbers.
 Perhaps you want to show the various ways food is lost or wasted, how war has impacted a given country, or the vital numbers when applying for a mortgage.
-These examples and more can be well portrayed by a number infographic.
+These examples and more can be well portrayed by a number of infographics.

-The resume infographic depicts the work experience, professional qualifications and other credentials of an individual in a visual format.
+The resume infographic depicts the work experience, professional qualifications, and other credentials of an individual in a visual format.
 Most job ads will attract scores of applications so a resume infographic is a creative way to set oneself apart from other applicants.
 Whereas the resume infographic is often prepared as a summary accompanying a standard resume, it can stand on its own especially where the employer insists on a short CV.
 Job applications are sensitive so be certain that the infographic has a level of professionalism commensurate with the job applied for.

 Visual Elements of Infographic